 Not many players can claim to be a national hero, nor do many have as unique a place in World Series history as Edgar Renteria.
-As a 21-year-old in 1997, Renteria hit an RBI single in the bottom of the 11th inning in Game Seven to win the World Series for the Florida Marlins.
-As a 28-year-old with the St. Louis Cardinals, Renteria grounded out to Keith Foulke of the Boston Red Sox to end the 2004 World Series.
-As a 34-year-old in 2010, he hit a go-ahead home run in the decisive Game Five en route to winning World Series MVP with the San Francisco Giants.
+As a 21-year-old, Renteria hit an RBI single in the bottom of the 11th inning in Game Seven of the World Series to win the World Series for the Marlins.
+As a 28-year-old, Renteria grounded out to Keith Foulke to end the World Series.
+As a 34-year-old, he hit a go-ahead home run in the decisive Game Five en route to winning World Series MVP.
 Between his first and last World Series, Renteria established himself as the best-ever major-league player from Colombia and one of the best shortstops of his era.

 Unhappy with low attendance, Marlins owner Wayne Huizenga decided to construct a team capable of winning the World Series.
 The Marlins spent $89 million before the 1997 season, adding Jim Leyland as manager, Bobby Bonilla and Moises Alou to the outfield, and Livan Hernandez and Alex Fernandez to the pitching rotation.
 Renteria started the 1997 season slowly, though there were highlights for him during the first two months of the season.
 On April 5 he hit an inside-the-park home run to tie a game against Cincinnati and won the game with an RBI single in the 11th inning.
 From May 13 to May 29, Renteria had a 13-game hitting streak.
 He performed better as the season went along, but failed to match his rookie-season batting prowess, finishing at .277.
 The Marlins won the National League wild card and defeated the Giants and Braves to advance to the World Series.

 Immediately after the 1997 season, the Marlins began dismantling their championship team.
 As a result, expectations for 1998 were not high.
 Renteria began the season where he finished the 1997 season: batting second and playing shortstop.
 The Marlins won on Opening Day, but proceeded to lose 11 straight games.
 By the All-Star break, Florida was 32-55.
 Renteria was the only Marlin selected for the All-Star Game.
 Both he and the Marlins performed worse during the second half of the season.
-He finished with a .282/.347/.342 batting line, and 1998 was one of his worst seasons statistically.
+He finished with a .282/.347/.342 batting line.
 The Marlins finished with a 54-108 record, becoming the first defending World Series champion to finish dead last in their division.

 After the season, the Marlins traded Renteria to the St. Louis Cardinals.
 The Cardinals had coveted him for over a year, and were willing to pay a premium, giving up minor-league shortstop Pablo Ozuna and minor-league pitchers Braden Looper and Armando Almanza.
 Expectations for Renteria were high given his strong performance in his early 20s for the Marlins.
 On Opening Day 1999, Renteria started at shortstop and batted leadoff for the Cardinals, going 0-for-2.
 He hit his first home run for the Cardinals against the Los Angeles Dodgers on May 16, and even hit two home runs in a victory over the Marlins later in the season.
 Yet these moments were few in 1999 for Renteria as he endured a mediocre campaign.
 Despite hopes of making the postseason, the Cardinals finished fourth in the National League Central Division.

 The Cardinals made significant improvements going into the 2000 season, adding catcher Mike Matheny, center fielder Jim Edmonds, second baseman Fernando Vina, and starting pitcher Darryl Kile.
 Despite the influx of talent, Renteria was the team’s sole representative at the All-Star Game in Atlanta, being selected as an injury replacement for Mark McGwire.
-Despite a mediocre .278/.346/.423 batting line, Renteria won the Silver Slugger Award at shortstop.
+Renteria won the Silver Slugger Award at shortstop and finished fourth among NL shortstops in wRC+.
 The Cardinals qualified for postseason play, winning the Central Division with a 95-67 record, but fell to the New York Mets in the National League Championship Series.
 They also reached the postseason in 2001 but bowed to the Arizona Diamondbacks in the Division Series.
-Renteria had a second consecutive mediocre season at bat (.260/.314/.371).
+Renteria had a mediocre season at bat (.260/.314/.371).

 Both Renteria and the Cardinals had better seasons in 2002.
-Renteria batted .305/.364/.439.
+Renteria batted .305/.364/.439 and finished seventh among shortstops in Wins Above Replacement as calculated by FanGraphs.
 His most memorable series of the season was a three-game set against the Chicago Cubs at Busch Stadium July 26-28.
 In the first game Renteria got his 1,000th career hit, off Cubs pitcher Jon Lieber, and in the third game hit a walk-off three-run home run to cap a six-run ninth inning for a 10-9 victory.
 Renteria’s season earned him Silver Slugger and Gold Glove Awards.
 The Cardinals led the NL Central Division for the third year in a row, but fell short of the World Series, losing the NLCS to San Francisco.

 In 2003 Renteria had his best season as a major leaguer, hitting .330 with 13 home runs, 100 RBIs, and 34 stolen bases.
-He became the only Cardinals shortstop since 1900 with 100 RBIs and the first National League shortstop with 100 RBIs since Hubie Brooks of the 1985 Expos.
+He tied for ninth among all position players in Wins Above Replacement as calculated by FanGraphs.
+He also became the only Cardinals shortstop since 1900 with 100 RBIs and the first National League shortstop with 100 RBIs since Hubie Brooks of the 1985 Expos.
 Renteria fell just six hits short of joining Honus Wagner as the only National League shortstops to get 200 hits and 100 RBIs in a season.
-Renteria thought the key to his success was batting sixth or seventh in the lineup behind many good hitters all season.5 Such a strong campaign earned Renteria an All-Star Game appearance and Silver Slugger Award and Gold Glove Awards.
+Renteria thought the key to his success was batting sixth or seventh in the lineup behind many good hitters all season.6 Such a strong campaign earned Renteria an All-Star Game appearance and Silver Slugger Award and Gold Glove Awards.
 The Cardinals did not make the postseason in 2003, finishing third in the NL Central.

 With top shortstop prospect Yunel Escobar ready to play every day in the major leagues, the Braves no longer had a spot for Renteria to play.
 They traded him to Detroit, reuniting him with Dave Dombrowski and Jim Leyland, the general manager and manger of the 1997 Marlins.
 In addition to Renteria, the Tigers also acquired Miguel Cabrera and Dontrelle Willis from the Marlins that offseason, bolstering the lineup and rotation with the expectation of a return to postseason play.
 But neither Renteria nor the Tigers had strong 2008 campaigns.
 Renteria regressed after two strong seasons and the Tigers finished the campaign in last place.
 After the season the Tigers declined Renteria’s option and chose to not offer arbitration, making him a free agent.